ocean explorer/Explorationshome/index

 team with coal

 (l to r) Jeff Johnston, Dr. John Broadwater, and Tane Casserley with some of the coal that they have removed during the course of the turret excavation.
-Click image for a larger view.
+Click image for larger view and detailed explanation.

 Earning a Lump of Coal